Nostrademous/Dota2-FullOverwrite/readme.md

 	melee.
 Need to improve and change logic based on utility.lua->IsMelee() in the future.

-* **retreat_generic.lua** - draft implementation of retreating when taking damage from tower, creeps, or heroes/overall.
-There are BUGS in here with logic as I see bots say they are RETREATING but sometimes they just stand in place.
+* **retreat_generic.lua** - implementation of retreating when taking damage
+	from tower, creeps, or heroes/overall.
+Calculations regarding maximum damage bot could take when under a perfectly overlapping stun/slow combo from enemy is accounted for.
+Logic for proper "retreat" path is we are being flanked is still missing.

+* **jungling_generic.lua** - implementation for jungling is in.
+Bot will rotate across all camps on team's side of river based on what difficulty level he can handle as defined by code conditoins at the time.
+Support for up to two simultaneous junglers is in.
+"Retreat" code for "creep damage reasons" is over-written when jungling.

 * **item_usage.lua** - this implements basic and generic use of items.
 It is very limited for now to use of clarity, salve, bottle, TPs, arcane boots (not efficiently -> doesn't care about allies being in range).
 Needs to be largely implemented still.

-* **generic_item_purchase.lua** - this is a generic class for all hero-specific item purchase files (e.g., item_purchase_lina.lua) that actually does all the work of buying the item when appropriate.
+* **generic_item_purchase_test.lua** - this is a generic class for all hero-specific item purchase files (e.g., item_purchase_lina.lua) that actually does all the work of buying the item when appropriate.
 It is named as such to not interfere with "item_purchase_generic.lua" which if exists in the bots/